 - The project manager analyzes the requirements and the available resources and delivers a work breakdown structure or work package.
 That deliverable can be a set of stories for a two-week sprint or a full-blown Gantt chart.

 - The content strategist performs a similar analysis.
 But she must also consider how existing content and communication channels match with user wants and needs, as revealed by the audience and task analysis that she performed in the early stages of the project.
 The deliverables from this effort might also vary in form and format.

-Note: This blog is the second in a five-part series that examines how the elements of the content strategist role both parallel and intersect those of the project manager’s role.
-See part 1 published in March 2019.
+Note: This blog post is the second in a five-part series that examines how the elements of the content strategist role both parallel and intersect those of the project manager’s role.
+See part 1 for the starting point.